The False Armistice in France

 Starting early in the morning of Thursday 7 November, Paris newspapers began reporting the previous day’s German press announcement that a delegation had left Berlin for the West to conclude an armistice and open peace talks with the Allies.
 The French news agency Havas released the information, quoting the official Berlin announcement of the delegation’s departure from bulletins printed in neutral Switzerland and the Netherlands.
 Some Paris papers carried the story in 5:00 am issues, others in later morning, afternoon and evening editions.2

 It was against this background of German delegation reports raising hopes that the war would be ending soon that news was suddenly released – not long before midday – of the signing of an armistice with Germany.
 But it did not come through the newspapers.
-Initially, it was released and circulated from French and American official sources, particularly at the War Ministry and the American Embassy.
+Initially, it was released and circulated by French and American sources, at the War Ministry and the American Embassy in particular.

 Officials at the War Ministry reportedly affirmed the armistice news during much of the day.4 People crowded around its building in Rue Saint-Dominique hoping to hear details “of the German application, under a flag of truce, for an armistice”.
 And most expected the Government to announce the armistice in the afternoon session of the Chamber of Deputies.

-Having received the news from American Liaison Service officers, the American Embassy played a major part in its dissemination.
+The American Embassy played a major part in disseminating the news after receiving it from American Liaison Service officers.
 The Consul-General, Alexander Thackara, announced it during a luncheon at the American Club of Paris; one of the guests there was Admiral W. S. Benson, Chief of US Naval Operations.
-Champagne was opened and celebrations followed the announcement, “on the authority of the Embassy”, that Germany had signed an armistice.34 The American Military Attaché cabled it to the War Department in Washington, DC, during the morning; and the Naval Attaché allegedly wired it to American Navy Headquarters in the French port of Brest during the afternoon (from where it reached the United States).4 It also reached the American Embassy in London during the afternoon.
+Champagne was opened and celebrations followed the announcement, “on the authority of the Embassy”, that Germany had signed an armistice.34 The American Military Attaché had cabled it to the War Department in Washington, DC, before midday; and the Naval Attaché (allegedly) wired it to American Navy Headquarters in the French port of Brest during the afternoon, from where it reached the United States.4 It also reached the American Embassy in London during the afternoon.

 Among those who were in Paris on 7 November:

 Paris “bubbled” with emotion as the misinformation spread around the city.10 And the arrival later in the day of other exhilarating, but inaccurate, reports that the Americans had liberated the town of Sedan (close to the border with Belgium in the Ardennes where Emperor Napoleon III surrendered to the Germans in 1870) boosted the “patriotic gaiety, so long contained.”
-Well into the evening, in spite of rain, people walked in “large processions” in some parts of the city singing the ‘Marseillaise’ and the ‘Sambre et Meuse’.11 a)
+Well into the evening in some parts of the city, and in spite of rain, people walked in “large processions” in some parts of the city singing the ‘Marseillaise’ and the ‘Sambre et Meuse’.11a

 (Surprisingly, and prompting the obvious question – ‘where was he at the time?’ – the Paris correspondent of the London Times newspaper sent the following report on 7 November:

-Although some one-sheet armistice ‘extras’ seem to have been printed and appeared on the streets, the papers were not allowed to publish anything about the news.
+Although some one-sheet armistice ‘extras’ were printed and sold on the streets, the papers were not allowed to publish anything about the news.
 The press censors rejected all demands various editors made for permission to report what was going on in the city and dedicate their late afternoon and evening editions to the news that the war was finally over.

 The censors checked with the Ministry of Foreign Affairs, the Cabinet Office of the Prime Minister Georges Clemenceau, and the President’s Office.
 All refuted the armistice news.
 Reassured, the Press Bureau warned the editors that the American Ambassador was mistaken, that the rumours were false, and that it was forbidden to print anything about an armistice having been signed or about the German delegates having arrived in France (which they had not yet done).
 Regional censors were instructed by telephone to enforce the same guidelines.12

 Without the newspapers’ help, the armistice news therefore spread mostly by word-of-mouth and by private and official telephones and telegraphs, many beyond the censors’ control.
-And it moved, it seems, “at a remarkable rate”.4
+And it moved “at a remarkable rate”.4

 From Paris to other parts of France